Sam-Varghese/Notes/Web-Devlopment/CSS3/CSS_Notes.md

 <hr>

-- Generally prefer to put inline css code under head tag and not under body tag, though using both methods would yield same output.
+- Generally prefer to put internal css code under head tag and not under body tag, though using both methods would yield same output.

 <hr>